rogierok/capi/README.md

 # capi

-Very simple browser storage/cache handler, no need to know how to handle browser storage, that's what this API should do for you! keeping it simple and easy to understand.
+Very simple browser storage/cache handler, keeping it simple and easy to understand.

+With the countless differences between localStorage and IndexedDB it can be a headache to manage your cache data, with capi you don't even have to think about it, it just works!

 *This library is browser-only.
 It relies on `localStorage` and `IndexedDB`, which are not available in Node.js environments.*